ZexuanZhao/gpu-accelerated-allSite-variant-calling-pipeline/README.md

-# *ALLSITE* Variant Calling from Illumina Reads using GPU
+# *ALLSITE* Variant Calling from Illumina Reads using GPU (Now compatible with mixing polyploid samples with hap/diploid samples)

 ## Overview
-This repository contains a GPU-accelerated Snakemake workflow that calls both variant and non-variant sites from multi-sample Illumina reads using the GATK4 GPU implementation in NVIDIA's Clara Parabricks container.
+This repository contains a Snakemake workflow that calls both variant and non-variant sites from Illumina reads using the GATK4 GPU implementation in NVIDIA's Clara Parabricks container as well as regular GATK4 for polyploid samples.
 The pipeline is compatible with downstream tools such as [`pixy`](https://pixy.readthedocs.io/en/latest/).
 Users provide a sample sheet and modify the configuration YAML file.
 Snakemake and Singularity must be installed to initiate the pipeline, ideally by `conda`/`mamba`.

 ## Structure and Key Components
 - **Snakefile** – Imports the configuration and sample sheet, pulls in rule modules, and defines the final `all` target for QC reports and filtered VCFs.